Sage/carbon/cypress/README.md

 3. `@ignore` for temporary ignored scenarios
 4. `@[bug-number]` for example `@FE-1234` - use this tag after `@ignore` to explain why test is ignored.
 5. `@ignore` and `@[bug-number]` should be removed after bug fix
+6. `@build` for pipeline - each build is veirfied by this tests
+7. `@sanity` tests verifies accessibility violations

 ## Files structure
 ```